fpco/terraform-aws-foundation/examples/s3-full-access-policy/README.md

 ## Description

-### Abstract High Level Goals
+### Abstract high level goals for this example

 - Implement tests that confirm correctness for IAM policies in the [s3-full-access-policy](https://github.com/fpco/terraform-aws-foundation/tree/master/modules/s3-full-access-policy) module.
-  * Test the permissions that the modules sets up.
-This should cover the IAM policy based permissions that the module sets up and will demostrate that the appropriate IAM role/user has access to an S3 bucket.
+  * Test the policy permissions that the module sets up and demonstrate that the appropriate IAM role/user has access to an S3 bucket.
   * Further, other roles/users should be shown not to have access/permission to that S3 bucket.

-### Requirements
+### Completed Requirements

 - Tests to demonstrate that correct user has access.
-- Tests to demonstrate that all other users do **not** have access.
+- Tests to demonstrate that other users do **not** have access.

+### Remaining Requirements

 - Other tests for possible combinations from the module of include-lists and exclude-lists that IAM uses.
 - After S3 buckets are created for testing they should be purged - this would require tests to show that buckets have been removed.
 - The resulting resource costs from testing need to be tracked.